 Choosing whether to build a new home or buy an older resale home is a common dilemma for potential homebuyers.
 A sparkling new construction may be eye-catching when visiting active adult communities, but it isn’t always the best choice for everyone.
-Before making the decision, it’s important to understand the pros and cons of buying an older home, especially when it’s in an active adult community.
+Before making the decision, it’s important to understand the pros and cons of buying an older home, especially when it’s in a 55+ community.

 When it comes to house hunting, resale homes can be a great value.
-This is especially true when they have after-market upgrades like granite countertops, hardwood or tile flooring, updated kitchens or have installed window shades and treatments.
+This is especially true when they have after-market upgrades like granite countertops, hardwood or tile flooring, updated kitchens, or installed window shades and treatments.

 These types of upgrades are also available on new construction homes, but the choices are limited to whichever features the builder is offering at the time the home is built.
 For example, options may only include a few specific brands and models of appliances or light fixtures.
 Also, the same upgrades on a new construction typically raise the home’s price more than they do when they are an existing part of a resale home.

 Many people prefer older homes because they have more mature landscaping, including lush plantings and larger trees.
-They may have more character, with backyard plantings or unique touches which were added by the homeowners.
-In general, older homes feel more established than newly built homes which often have small seedlings and yet-to-be-sodded yards.
+They may have more "character" with backyard plantings or unique touches added by the previous homeowners.
+In general, older homes feel more established than newly built homes, which often have small seedlings and yet-to-be-sodded yards.

 Of course, an older home can have more problems than simple first-year settlement.
 Every home, no matter how well built, will reach a point when its basic systems need to be repaired or replaced.
-This means an important part of the buying decision depends on two questions: “Just how old is this older home?” and “How well was it maintained?”
+This means an important part of the buying decision depends on two factors: how old the home is and how well it was maintained.

-A home that is more than twenty years old, but has been well-maintained, can be a better investment than a ten year old home which has been neglected.
-This is particularly true if that older home has passed the point when its original systems gave out, and the homeowners opted for high-quality, energy-efficient replacements.
+A home that is more than twenty years old but has been well-maintained can be a better investment than a ten-year-old home that has been neglected.
+This is particularly true if that older home has passed the point when its original systems gave out and the homeowners opted for high-quality, energy-efficient replacements.

 The layout of new construction homes will likely reflect the current design trends, such as open floor plans and functional loft space.
 But some homebuyers prefer the design of older homes.
 An older layout might have features that are harder to find today, such as a variety of cozy rooms instead of an open design, or perhaps a breakfast nook instead of a sunroom.